stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Modern Python tools use the _pyproject.toml_ file to store configuration.
 Some tools support _pyproject.toml_, but do not use it by default.
 Python project management tools like [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) automatically create and use a _pyproject.toml_ file.

 > The various features of _pyproject.toml_ files are defined these PEPs: [PEP 517](https://peps.python.org/pep-0517/), [PEP 518](https://peps.python.org/pep-0518/), [PEP 621](https://peps.python.org/pep-0621/) and [PEP 660](https://peps.python.org/pep-0660/).

-### Avoid Using Poetry

-Avoid using [Poetry](https://python-poetry.org/) for new projects.
-Poetry predates many standards for Python tooling.
-This means that it uses non-standard implementations of key features, such as the dependency resolver and configuration formats in _pyproject.toml_ files.

-If you would like to use a similar tool to develop your applications, consider using [PDM](https://pdm-project.org).
-[Hatch](https://hatch.pypa.io) is another alternative to Poetry, but it is most useful for developing Python libraries.
-Both of these tools follow modern standards, which avoids compatibility issues.

 ### Create a Directory Structure That Uses the src Layout